AnejL/dbc/readme.md

 ## How does it work?

-Initialise the display buffer
+> Initialise the display buffer

-MainLoop:
+> MainLoop:
 > create thread for each module
 > write result of each function to an element of statusbuffer[] string array
 > join the threads finally
 > concatenate the separated elements to a single buffer
 > write that buffer to xorg's XSetRoot buffer

-> repeat
+> repeat MainLoop

 ## TODO: